-Welcome Anjum Chida, who has joined Rice University’s Department of Computer Science as a lecturer.
-With a background in applying machine learning techniques to evaluate 3D protein models, Chida teaches a graduate-level introduction to programming course for non–computer science majors and courses in advanced reasoning with computers.
+Anjum Chida, who joined Rice University’s Department of Computer Science as a lecturer this fall, comes to the department with a background in applying machine learning techniques to evaluate 3D protein models.
+Chida teaches a graduate-level introduction to programming course for non–computer science majors and courses in advanced reasoning with computers.

 A curiosity about AI sparked Chida’s interest in CS and took her to the University of Madras, where she received a Bachelor of Engineering degree in 2004.
 “When I was an undergrad, AI was not as big a buzzword as it is now,” she explains.
 “Everything I knew about artificial intelligence was from movies.
 So I wanted to know: ‘What is AI?’”
 At that time, the computer science field was focused more on bioinformatics discoveries related to the “holy grail” of DNA, so “that was the research area we were working on,” and this led to graduate studies centered on protein models.
 She received a master’s and, in 2012, a doctorate in computer science from Georgia State University.